Employee Ownership Trusts (EOT)

 2. The trustees of the EOT must restrict the application of any settled property (the shares) for the benefit of all eligible employees on the “same terms”

-3. The trustees must retain, on an ongoing basis, at least a 51% controlling interest in the company
+4. The trustees must be UK resident and retain, on an ongoing basis, at least a 51% controlling interest in the company

 Your next steps

-In just the last year, BDO has worked with numerous companies, as well as LLPs and groups, on establishing employee ownership structures via Employee Ownership Trusts.
-They have ranged from companies with just 20 employees to over 1,800, with values from £1m to over £80m and from all sectors (including construction, architecture, recruitment, media, technology, marketing, professional services, corporate finance and manufacturing).
+In just the last year, BDO has worked with numerous companies, as well as LLPs and groups, on establishing, or working towards establishing, employee ownership structures via Employee Ownership Trusts.
+They have ranged from companies with just 20 employees to over 1,800, with values from £1m to over £750m and from all sectors (including construction, architecture, recruitment, media, technology, marketing, professional services, transportation, corporate finance and manufacturing).
 We are helping shareholders sell their businesses while navigating the many pitfalls which can catch-out the unwary.
 Please let us know if we can help you.

 Our team is the market leader in advising on EOT and employee-ownership and can provide you with free, practical and user-friendly advice on the advantages and disadvantages of selling your business to an EOT.